genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/06_cons_configuring-runtime.md

 ## Adding the consolidator to processes.xml

-before you use the Consolidator process, you must ensure that it is included in the  **processes.xml** file for the application.
+Before you can use the consolidator you have created, you must add its details to the  **processes.xml** file for the application.
 This is located in the **.cfg** folder for the application.
-The file contains tags that define key characteristics of the Consolidator - for example, dependencies and logging level.
+The file contains tags that define key characteristics of the consolidator - for example, dependencies and logging level.

 Here is an example configuration (the tags are explained in the page on the [processes.xml file](/creating-applications/configure-runtime/processes-xml/)):

 ```xml